Max Keiser: The Keiser Report

 From September 2009 until February 2022, Keiser hosted The Keiser Report with financial news and analysis, on the RT network.
 The 30-minute program is produced three times a week.
 Stacy Herbert (Keiser's wife) was the co-host; she bantered with Keiser on headlines and commentary.
 Most episodes are divided into two parts.
 In the first half, Keiser and Herbert alternately discussed a current financial topic, commented on financial media reports, and provided commentary on the actions of bankers.
 The second half featured a guest interview, either face-to-face in the studio or through video conferencing, conducted by Keiser.

 An episode broadcast in September 2011 featured an interview with comedian Roseanne Barr, who satirically stated that her solution to the financial crisis was to "bring back the guillotine".

 The show's guests regularly included advocates for and entrepreneurs working in the cryptocurrency and blockchain fields.

-The show ended in February 2022 after Keiser and Herbert resigned from RT and deleted previous pro-Russian statements in response to the 2022 Russian invasion of Ukraine.
+The show ended in February 2022 after Keiser and Herbert resigned from RT and deleted previous pro-Russian statements in response to changes in the media landscape following the 2022 Russian invasion of Ukraine.